New Jersey Drug Crime Attorney

 What Is A Drug Crime?

-Drugs are specifically defined by the federal and state statutes.
+Drugs are defined explicitly by federal and state statutes.
 In addition to the actual drugs, the laws look to the devices and tools needed to make the drugs, the implements needed to sell the drugs and the paraphernalia needed to use the drugs.

 - Penalties.
 There are severe penalties for drug convictions including incarceration, fines and penalties.